konkam/ExactWrightFisher.jl/README.md

 References:

 - Beskos, A. and Roberts, G. O. (2005).
 Exact simulation of diffusions.
 The Annals of Applied Probability 15, 2422–2444.
-- Devroye , L. (1986).
+- Devroye, L. (1986).
 Nonuniform Random Variate Generation.
 Springer, New York.
 - Jenkins, P. A., Spano, D., & Others.
 (2017).
 Exact simulation of the Wright--Fisher diffusion.
 The Annals of Applied Probability, 27(3), 1478–1509.